 An agile organisation is one that can readily adapt to changing circumstances.
-It is characterised by being able to rapidly reassess and respond to changing supply and demand situations, and innovate to challenge and change the dynamics of the market places and sectors in which they choose to work.
+It is characterised by being able to rapidly reassess and respond to changing supply and demand situations, and innovate to challenge and change the dynamics of the market places and sectors in which they choose to operate.
 Agile organisations share with their partners, and integrate employees, contractors, customers and suppliers in developing knowledge and skills.
 They focus on value and outputs and are characterised by trust, delegation and partnership.
 Above all agile organisations understand and embrace the fact that “People are the Organisation”, and how they are nurtured, empowered and led is the key differentiator in the Agile World Order.

 The mature, regulated, socially responsible western economies today face unregulated emerging, BRIC and “tiger economies” in increasingly competitive Global market places.
-This coupled with the current global financial and trading dynamics mean that all organisations, public and private alike, face unprecedented tough economic pressures, performance and service challenges.
-However, the pace, unpredictability and scale of change is the greatest challenge for organisations today, and this makes the focus on corporate agility paramount.
-Organisations must become agile – work, think, innovate and operate in agile ways – if they are to survive and thrive in the current challenging environment.
+This coupled with the continually changing financial and trading dynamics mean that all organisations, public and private alike, face unprecedented tough economic pressures, performance and service challenges.
+However, the pace, unpredictability and scale of change is the greatest challenge for organisations today, and this makes the focus on corporate agility paramount and unrelenting.

-As Nike CEO Mark Parker summed up the business reality of agile saying “business models are not meant to be static.
+Nike CEO Mark Parker summed up the business reality of agile saying “business models are not meant to be static.
 In the world we live in today, you have to adapt and change.
 One of my fears is being this big, slow, constipated, bureaucratic company that’s happy with its success.
 That will wind up being your death in the end.”
 Time for everyone to embrace the Agile Agenda and take on the challenges of rapid change:

 The Agile Agenda